 Dumbledore smiled at Erin and patted her hand as he deposited Severus at her side and continued towards the door.
 "I shall see you both later."

 Severus cast a glance at Harry, who was still slumbering peacefully, before gathering Erin to him and kissing her soundly.
 "You could have slept for another hour," he murmured, his lips against her temple.

 "I couldn't go back to sleep after you left.
 I just dozed for a short time."

 Severus drew his wand and though not quite as adept at making sumptuous furniture appear out of thin air as his mentor was, he managed to conjure a comfortable enough two-seater sofa.
 He pulled Erin down by his side and together they sat and dozed lightly until Harry began to stir.

 After taking another dose of potion and having more salve applied to the area over his kidneys, Harry managed to eat a small amount of breakfast, taking pleasure in Erin's presence.
 Snape had made himself scarce while they had eaten, returning in time to have a cup of tea with them.
-Harry was surprised to realise that he had accepted that Snape and Erin were a couple and while still not entirely comfortable around the man, he was happy to see that Erin was obviously very content.
-Snape too looked less like a predator when in the young woman's company.
+Harry was surprised to realise that he had accepted that Snape and Erin were a couple and while he now managed to be relatively relaxed—most of the time, anyway—around his once-upon-a-time tormentor, he really was happy to see that Erin was obviously very content.
+Snape too looked less like a predator when in the young Muggle's company.

 When Dumbledore had joined them though, Harry had become nervous.
 He noticed that Snape began to look a little tense and that even Dumbledore was a little less animated than usual.
 After conjuring an extra cup, Dumbledore refilled the teapot, poured himself a drink and sat on the side of the next bed to enjoy it, making easy conversation that belied the tense atmosphere.